 The town center is compact so we can see all of these sights easily with some time left over for resting and shopping.
 Most of the features of the heart of town have been covered with this schedule, so tomorrow will give you an opportunity to explore the many treasures of the city’s amazing museums, see a few more city sights, or perhaps take a trip to the mountains.

 Before the day is done there is just one more place you should visit to complete your first day in Munich, the Hofbrauhaus, one of the most famous bars in the world, walking distance from our hotel.

-We shall take a bus tour in the morning drive through the central part of town and a visit to Nymphenburg Palace with a local guide.
-Then you are free in the afternoon to visit a couple of Munich’s top museums.
+We can take a city bus tour in the morning with a drive through the central part of town and a visit to Nymphenburg Palace.
+Then you are free in the afternoon to visit a couple of Munich's top museums.